Jonathan Stetler

 Publications

 The following is a selection of recent publications in Scopus.
-Jonathan Stetler has 5 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, Earth and Planetary Sciences.
+Jonathan Stetler has 5 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, Medicine.

 Stephen F. Jane, Joshua L. Mincer, Maximilian P. Lau, Abigail S.L.
 Lewis, Jonathan T. Stetler, Kevin C. Rose